 Bring cash and reusable bags.
 Transactions will go easier if you have a pocket of small bills.
 Plus, you need sturdy bags to carry your items home.

 Talk to the vendors.
-The sellers want to talk about their fruits, veggies, jellies and jams.
+The sellers want to discuss their fruits, veggies, jellies, and jams.
 Ask for buying and storing tips.
 They can often give you recipe ideas too.

-For more information or to address specific dietary needs, Kunkel recommends visiting myplate.gov or oldways.org as a source of information and guidelines for what foods people should be eating.
-Myplate.gov includes sound, up-to-date research that shows the link between eating a diet that’s colorful and the reduction of chronic disease incidents.
+For more information or to address specific dietary needs, Kunkel recommends visiting myplate.gov or oldways.org as a source of information and guidelines for what foods people should eat.
+Myplate.gov includes sound, up-to-date research that shows the link between eating a colorful diet and the reduction of chronic disease incidents.